Research on the Connection Between Stress and Substance Abuse

 He noted that biologically, stressful events cause a rise in blood levels of stress hormones (such as cortisol).
 The old “fight-or-flight” axiom is the normal response to stress.
 Basically, in a fight or flight situation, all the blood goes to the muscles so that you’re ready for action.

 Varying Levels of Stress

 It is important to distinguish between chronic and normal stress.
 Moderate and challenging stressors with limited duration are sometimes perceived to be pleasant.
-In fact, some individuals seek “stressful” situations (sensation-seekers or seeking out novel and highly stimulating experiences) that promote the release of stress hormones.
-Think of things like rollercoasters, bungee jumping and other action sports.
+In fact, some individuals seek “stressful” situations (sensation-seekers or seeking out novel and highly stimulating experiences).
+These situations promote the release of stress hormones.
+Think of things like rollercoasters, bungee jumping, and other action sports.